 This fruitwood is always available and very popular for lump charcoal.
-Lump charcoal made of apple woods provides a delicate yet smoky flavor when you cook fish or pork.
+Lump charcoal made of apple woods provides a delicate yet smoky flavor when you cook fish or meat.

 This wood is very popular all over the US.
 It has a sugary effect on the food and is best for beef, chicken and pork.
 However, you can also do a little experiment with seafood and veggies as well, and there’s no chance you would get disappointed.

 If you want to have a nutty effect with a musky scent over your grilled beef, cheese or pork, then lump charcoal made from beech will be perfect for you.

 This wood is rarely used for making charcoal, but when you do it, the quality is something you won’t be able to resist yourself from praising.

 It provides the perfect light smoky flavor over the grilled food.
 Cooking smoked fish with lump charcoal made of birch couldn’t be more perfect.

 Amongst all the fruitwoods, cherry has the sweetest profile.
 As a result, it has the capability to make beef, lamb, chicken, pork and salmon as perfectly cooked as possible with a delicious smoky feeling.

 Oak offers a very strong flavor over the dishes you will cook.
 That is why it is less used for making lump charcoal.